Panic Disorder Severity Scale

 What are the benefits of using the Panic Disorder Severity Scale?

-The Panic Disorder Severity Scale is not precisely a diagnostic tool, but it will aid in the process should it be used on a patient who hasn’t been diagnosed.
+The Panic Disorder Severity Scale is not precisely a diagnostic tool, but it will aid in the process should it be used on a patient who hasn't been diagnosed, especially with unexpected panic attacks.
 The answers and the score of the patient can be incorporated with the results of other components of a diagnostic evaluation, like blood test results, electrocardiogram results, physical exam results, and information obtained during a psychological evaluation.
-All of these will be used and cross-checked with the criteria for Panic Disorder in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders.
+All of these will be used and cross-checked with the criteria for panic disorder in the most recent edition of the DSM published by the American Psychiatric Association.

 It can help guide treatment decisions.